York Cost Share Programs

 -Grazing Lands/Pasture Management

 The conservation district has cost share funding through various programs.
-These include the Chesapeake Bay Special Project Program, grants, and fines levied by the Pennsylvania Department of Environmental Protection.
+These include the Chesapeake Bay Special Project Program, grants, York County Community Foundation, and the Exelon Habitat Improvement Program.
 Each program has its own rules.
 The USDA NRCS office also offers various federal assistance programs.
 All district programs require an application for assistance which is presented to the York County Conservation District Board for acceptance.